 To support a complaint of sexual harassment, the plaintiff must establish that:

 The plaintiff found the conduct to be hostile, abusive or offensive; and

-- A reasonable person in the position of the plaintiff would consider the conduct hostile, abusive or offensive.
+A reasonable person in the position of the plaintiff would consider the conduct complained of to be hostile, abusive or offensive.

-Please note that the plaintiff does not necessarily have to be a victim of the harassment in order to file a complaint against workplace sexual harassment.
+The plaintiff in a sexual harassment case does not necessarily have to be a victim of the harassment in order to file a complaint against workplace sexual harassment.

 Before a complainant can file a lawsuit based upon allegations of sexual harassment, ordinarily the complainant must first file a complaint about the conduct with an administrative agency.
 For a federal complaint, the complaint is first filed with the Equal Employment Opportunity Commission (EEOC).
 There are also state and local agencies, to which complaints may be made under state law.

 If a person feels that he or she is the subject of sexual harassment:

-- The victim should inform the harasser that the conduct is unwelcome and must stop, either through words or through conduct which demonstrates that the harassment is unwelcome.
-This is necessary to ensure that the person is not operating under the mistaken belief that the conduct at issue is not unwlecome.
+The victim should inform the harasser that the conduct is unwelcome and must stop, either through words or through conduct which demonstrates that the harassment is unwelcome.
+This is necessary to ensure that the person is not operating under the mistaken belief that the conduct at issue is not unwelcome.

 - The victim should also use any employer complaint mechanism or grievance system available.

-- If these methods are ineffective, the victim should contact the EEOC or a similar state agency.
-The victim may benefit from consulting an attorney before contacting a government agency about the harassment.
+If these methods are ineffective, the victim should contact the EEOC or a state equal employment opportunity agency.
+The victim will often benefit from consulting an attorney before contacting a government agency about the harassment.